Updated: 4 days ago

 Our team of writers and editors is made up of full-time tutors, ex-MOE teachers and current MOE teachers.
 The following statements are some of their views:

-Solutions found in such test papers are sometimes not presented in the way that examiners deem acceptable.
-Solutions are also not written in the way that teachers teach in schools.
-Also, many wrong and inaccurate solutions across all subjects have been spotted over the years.
+Many solutions found in such test papers are not presented in the way that examiners deem acceptable.
+Some solutions are also not written in the way that teachers teach in schools.
+Over the years, many wrong and inaccurate solutions across all subjects have been spotted.

-Since these are top school exam questions, shouldn’t the solutions be world-class too?
+Since these are top school exam questions, shouldn’t the solutions be top-notch too?

-Since the questions are set by qualified MOE teachers, what is the use if the solutions provided are erroneous?
+Moreover, since the examination questions are crafted by officially trained MOE educators, what’s the point if the solutions found are incorrect?

 Below are some examples to illustrate our point.

 Let us read Question 14 carefully and understand the question.
 Next, spend some time reading the solutions provided.
 Does the solution make any sense at all – where do the numbers ‘20’ and ‘5’ come from?
 Can a student understand how to solve this question even after scrutinizing and poring over this working for an hour?

 Let us attempt to solve Question 14 using the conventional way, a.k.a. the way that is taught in schools.